 Travel rewards cards are aiming at younger shoppers

 Millennials plan on financing their travel plans by saving money and avoiding debt.
-Sixty-seven percent of young Americans don’t have a credit card.
+67% of young Americans don’t have a credit card.
 Credit card companies see a big opportunity and have designed travel reward cards with plenty of perks to entice younger consumers to sign up.

 Credit card companies are making their offers irresistible by offering free flights as credit card sign-up bonuses, access to travel benefits, structuring their travel rewards programs to make it easy to earn points quickly and getting rid of annual card fees.